-- b) If the person is fifteen (15) to below eighteen (18) years of age, consent to voluntary HIV testing shall be obtained from the child. - SEC.
-24. Mandatory HIV Testing.
-Mandatory HIV testing shall be allowed only in the following instances: - a) When it is necessary to test a person who is charged with any of the offenses punishable under Article 264,265,335, and 338 of the 'Revised Penal Code,' as amended by Republic Act No. 8353 otherwise known as the 'Anti-Rape Law of 1997; - b) When it is necessary to resolve relevant issues under Executive Order No. 209, otherwise known as 'Family Code of the Philippines'; - c) As a prerequisite in the donation of blood in compliance with the provisions of Republic Act No. 7170, otherwise known as the 'Organ Donation Act' and Republic Act No. 7719, otherwise known as the 'National Blood Services Act;' and - d) When already hired or is currently working in a high-risk occupation. - SEC.
-25. HIV Anti-Body Testing for Pregnant Women.
-The DOH shall implement a program to prevent mother-to -child HIV transmission that shall be integrated into its maternal and child health services.

-A health care provider who offers pre-natal medical care shall conduct opt-out routine HIV testing for pregnant women.
-The DOH shall provide the necessary guidelines for healthcare providers in the conduct of the screening procedure.
+b.
+If the person is fifteen (15) to below eighteen (18) years of age, consent to voluntary HIV testing shall be obtained from the child.

 SEC.
-26. Pre-test Counseling and Post-test Counseling. - All HIV testing facilities shall provide pre-test counseling and post-counseling to the person or the child, and the parents or legal guardian of the child who wish to avail of HIV testing, as may be applicable.

-Pre-test counseling and post-test counseling shall be done by the HIV and AIDS counselor, licensed social worker, licensed health service provider, or a DOH-accredited health service provider assigned to provide health services: Provided, that for government HIV testing facilities, pre-test counseling and post-test counseling shall be provided for free.

-The State shall ensure that specific approaches to HIV counseling and testing are adopted based on the nature and extent of HIV and AIDS incidence in the country.
-The DOH shall set the standard for HIV counseling and shall work closely with CSOs that train HIV and AIDS counselors and peer educators.

-ARTICLE VI HEALTH AND SUPPORT SERVICES

-SEC.
-27. Health Insurance. - The PhilHealth shall develop an insurance package for persons living with HIV that shall include coverage for in-patient and out-patient medical and diagnostic services, including medication and treatment.
+24. Mandatory HIV Testing. - Mandatory HIV testing shall be allowed only in the following instances:

+a.
+When it is necessary to test a person who is charged with any of the offenses punishable under Article 264, 266, 335, and 338 of the

+1 Revised Penal Code as amended by Republic Act No. 8353 otherwise 2 known as the Anti-Rape Law of 1997; 3 b.
+When it is necessary to resolve relevant issues under Executive Order 4 No. 209, otherwise known as 'Family Code of the Philippines'; 5 c.
+As a prerequisite in the donation of blood in compliance with the 6 provisions of Republic Act No. 7170 otherwise known as the 'Organ 7 Donation Act' and Republic Act No. 7719, otherwise known as the 8 "National Blood Services Act"; and 9 d.
+When already hired or is currently working in a high-risk occupation.
+10 11 SEC.
+25. HIV Anti-Body Testing for Pregnant Women The DOH shall implement a 12 program to prevent mother-to-child HIV transmission that shall be integrated into its 13 maternal and child health services.
+14 15 A health care provider who offers pre-natal medical care shall conduct opt-out 16 routine HIV testing for pregnant women.
+The DOH shall provide the necessary 17 guidelines for healthcare providers in the conduct of the screening procedure.
+18 19 SEC.
+26. Pre-Test Counselling and Post-test Counselling All HIV testing facilities 20 shall provide pre-test counselling and post-test counselling to the person or the child, 21 and the parents or legal guardian of the child who wish to avail of HIV testing, as maybe 22 applicable.
+23 24 Pre-test counselling and post-test counselling shall be done by the HIV and AIDS 25 counsellor, licensed social worker, licensed social worker, licensed health service 26 provider, or a DOH-accredited health service provider assigned to provide health 27 services: Provided, That for government HIV testing facilities, pre-test counselling and 28 post-test counselling shall be provided for free.
+29 30 The state shall ensure that specific approaches to HIV counselling and testing are 31 adopted based on the nature and extent of HIV and AIDS incidence in the country.
+The 32 DOH shall set the standards for HIV counselling and shall work closely with CSOs that 33 train HIV and AIDS counsellors and peer educators.
+34 35 ARTICLE VI 36 HEALTH AND SUPPORT SERVICES 37 38 SEC.
+27. Health Insurance The PhilHealth shall develop an insurance package for persons living with HIV that shall include coverage for in-patient and out-patient medical and diagnostic services, including medication and treatment.
 The PhilHealth shall enforce confidentiality in the provision of these packages to persons living with HIV.

 No person living with HIV shall be denied or deprived of private health and life insurance coverage on the basis of the person's HIV status following the company's reasonable underwriting policies.
-The IC shall implement this provision and shall develop the necessary policies t ensure compliance.
+The IC shall implement this provision and shall develop the necessary policies to ensure compliance.

 SEC.
-28. Treatment for Person Living with HIV and AIDS. - The DOH shall establish a program that will provide free and accessible ARV treatment and medication for opportunistic infections to persons living with HIV who are enrolled in the program.
+28. Treatment for Persons Living with HIV and AIDS. - The DOH shall establish a program that will provide free and accessible ARV treatment and medication for opportunistic infections to persons living with HIV who are enrolled in the program.
 It shall likewise designate public and private hospitals to become treatment hubs with an established HIV and AIDS Core Team.